 This focussed time management routine is an excellent partner of deep work, often being touted as a fundamental practice to a deep work routine.

-Deep work in the remote workplace
+Importance of deep work in the remote workplace

 Remote work is a natural ally of deep work.
 The reality of being away from office chatter, the reduced external distractions, and the comfort zone one creates within their remote work setup become important factors that contribute to practicing deep work.